atulsinghmbbs/Online-Hardware-and-Software-Application/README.md

 ## Tech Stack

 - Java
-- Spring Framework
-- Spring Boot
-- Spring Data JPA
-- Hibernate
 - MySQL
-- PostMan
-- Swagger
-- Lombok
+- JDBC

 ## Modules

 - Login, Logout Module
-- Customer Module
-- Admin Module
-- Driver Module
+- HOD Module
-- Trip Booking Module
+- Engineer Module
-- Cab Module
+- Employee Module

 ## Features

 - Customer and Admin authentication & validation with session uuid having.
-- Admin Features:
+- HOD Features:
   - Administrator Role of the entire application
+  - Hod can give the access email/password given to the Engineer.
-  - Only registered admins with valid session token can add/update/delete view tripbooking list acording to Cab, Customer, Driver from main database.
+  - Only registered admins with valid session token can add/update/delete view complain list which regitered employee from main database.
+-  Engineer Features:
+  - A Engineer can view the complain List which was assign to the Hod.
+  - A Engineer can update the complain status
+  - A engineer can check which complain assigned to him.
-- Customer Features:
+-  Employee Features:
-  - A customer can register himself or herself on the platform.
+  - A Employee can register himself or herself on the platform.
-  - He/She can check the trip availity and book trip.
-  - If Trip is available, can book the trip by providing payment details.
+  - Employee can Registered the complaint.

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png" width="100%">